Carberra/website/src/_series/python-is-awesome.md

 ## Notes

-1. This series primarily uses Python 3.10.
+1. This series primarily uses Python 3.10 and 3.11.
 2. This series contains some videos originally intended for the How to Python series, which were recorded before the series launch date.